-There are many ways to get a good deal from broadband providers as new client or old.
+There are many ways to get a good deal from broadband providers as a new client or old.
 Switching from your provider to another is not the only way of getting a better deal.
 For those that

 Often individuals find it difficult to haggle, but that shouldn’t be the case.
-Maintaining broadband does not come cheap; don’t be deceived by the low prices that headline the adverts that you see the cost of maintaining it on a monthly basis can be very significant.
-However, new customers are always treated differently from the loyal clients that have stuck with their providers.
-They seem to offer more juicy deals to new customers as a way of attracting them, but on the long term, the prices you pay reduce your bank balance significantly.
+Maintaining broadband does not come cheap; don’t be deceived by the low prices that headline the adverts.
+Always be willing to improve your price on your bills as people can actually get really good deals.
+However, new customers are always treated differently from the loyal clients that have stuck with their providers for years.
+They seem to offer more juicy deals to new customers as a way of attracting them, but in the long term, the prices you pay reduce your bank balance significantly.

 Haggling is the best way old customers of these broadband providers can negotiate a better deal on their contract.
 If you are willing to take the challenge to haggle with your broadband provider, you could slash your phone, TV, and broadband bills.
 There is no guarantee that you will get a hundred

 If you have been a long-term customer of these companies, it will be much easier to get a reduced rate.
-EE are known to provide a discount on their contracts and even provide you with a larger internet deal.
-Calling up to say that you are not happy with the service that they are providing and threatening to leave will most of the time lead them to give you a better deal.
-But you must be patient, when you are ready to give your provider a call, be prepared.
+EE is known to provide a discount on their contracts and even provide you with a larger internet deal.
+You must be patient when you are ready to give your provider a call, be prepared.
 Do your research before you can and when you do call up tell them why they should provide you with a better deal.
-They are looking to keep you as a customer as providers see you as a Â£ sign.
+They are looking to keep you as a customer as providers see you as money maker.

 TalkTalk will most times offer to match prices when they understand that their customers are looking for better deals from other providers or packages.
-Virgin Media also have a huge customer retentions department, so there is a high possibility of cutting your cost with them.
+Virgin Media also has a huge customer retentions department, so there is a high possibility of cutting your cost with them.
 The fact that these companies have departments to ensure that they keep their customers, shows that the likelihood of negotiating a better deal is high.

 What To Remember When Hunting For a Better Deal

 Stay Polite and Build a Rapport

 This is where you have the upper hand, express your disappointment at the companies inability to provide the service that they promised you.
 Whether that be poor speed broadband or terrible phone network, voice your concerns and make it clear that you have looked at other deals and are thinking of abandoning ship.

-4. Don’t Go Over The Top
+n’t Go Over The Top

 You should know at what point to stop, getting carried away with asking for ludicrous requests will not get you anywhere.
 Complete your research on what you are requesting and stay realistic or you will get nowhere.

-At this point, they are about to make you an offer that you ‘can’t refuse’, well you’re going to do just that.A Don’t accept the first offer that they give you, sound displeased and start fishing for some addons to see where that gets you.
+At this point, they are about to make you an offer that you ‘can’t refuse’, well you’re going to do just that.
+Don’t accept the first offer that they give you, sound displeased and start fishing for some add-ons to see where that gets you.
 If they are not allowing further deals or discounts, contemplate whether it’s worth staying with the provider before you accept.
 Bear in mind that once you accept the discounts or offer you will be agreeing to a new long-term contract.